davidban77/labby/README.md

 Once you have the configuration file setup, and `labby` installed on your system then you are good to go!.

-The CLI tool serves multiple purposes, for example it is a way great to discover the projects or network topologies avaiable on the Network Virtualization system, start or stop the nodes, push configuration, etc...
+The CLI tool serves multiple purposes, for example it is a way great to discover the projects or network topologies available on the Network Simulation system, start or stop the nodes, push configuration, etc...

 For examplem to show the available projects and their status in GNS3: